 After standing in line for upwards of an hour, signing a waiver, and swearing that you aren't epileptic, you're suddenly thrust into a jarring realm of strobe lights, torment, and faceless people shouting orders at you.
 As odd as all that may seem, still stranger is the fact that you actually paid for all of this to be done to you.

-This is the Blackout haunted house - a horror attraction that's one of the scariest haunted houses in the world, and more of an endurance test than a haunted hay ride.
-If you've ever wondered what it would be like to be kidnapped, or how long it would take for you to lose your mind while sitting alone in the dark with a bag over your head, then Blackout is just the thing for you.
+This is the Blackout haunted house - a horror attraction that's one of the scariest haunted houses in the world, and more of an endurance test than a haunted hayride.
+If you've ever wondered what it would be like to be taken against your will, or how long it would take for you to lose your mind while sitting alone in the dark with a bag over your head, then Blackout is just the thing for you.

-By Blackout's 2016 Sundance launch, the torture methods included had mutated into participants being waterboarded by having actors pouring plastic bottles of water down their throats until they choked.
+By Blackout's 2016 Sundance launch, actors poured water down the participants' throats until they choked.